 If “class” sounds boring to you, that’s because few involve hitting a steel plate at one mile with Gunwerks.
 A mile…1,760 yards.
 But with expert instruction on reading and understanding the wind, advanced ballistics, calculating for such things as spin drift and Coriolis effect, and shooting techniques, Gunwerks’ L201 Advanced Long Range Shooting course will get you there.
 But first you have to get to the class . . .

-As a freshly-minted Texas resident, I packed up the rig previously known as the “woods truck” and headed about three hours north to Warren Ranch.
+As a freshly-minted Texas resident (back when I attended this class), I packed up the rig previously known as the “woods truck” and headed about three hours north to Warren Ranch.
 With the 75- and 80-mph TX speed limits (there’s even a stretch of road just South of Austin with an 85-mph posted limit) one can get pretty far in a few hours, even going through such places as Mills County, the “Meat Goat Capital of America.”
 Not ba-a-a-a-d.
 Hard to bleat, really.

 The seven thousand acre Warren Ranch offers long distance shooters a covered rifle range with steel targets from 350 to 1,440 yards, including animal silhouettes.
 Plus a slab of steel in the other direction that’s a full mile away.
 There are classroom facilities, a fully-outfitted lodge, sports facilities, a fishing lake, a par-three golf course, horseback riding, guided hunts . . . you’d have to be boring to be bored here.